wrrrg/challenge/README.md

 ### Install Node

-This app runs on Node.js v8.11.3.
+This app assumes you have Node.js v8.11.3.
 If you aren't sure you have node, run `node -v` from the command line.
 If it comes back with `v8.11.x`, you are good to go.
 Otherwise, download the LTS version here: (https://nodejs.org/en/).
 Once installation is complete, run `node -v` again to confirm your version.

 ## Installing the app